My Ginger Garlic Kitchen

 She said: “I think so.
 It looks and smells quite familiar to me.
 Let’s try this first, then I can tell you for sure.”

-Then we had this steaming cup of pink tea, and soon enough I fell in love with it’s taste and texture.
+Then we had this steaming cup of pink tea, and soon enough I fell in love with its taste and texture.
 It was very different from the Indian milk tea which we are used to drinking everyday.
 Everyone in my family liked it.

-Luckily, the Kashmiri man who was selling tea was also selling this authentic Kashmiri chai packets.
+Luckily, the Kashmiri man who was selling tea was also selling these authentic Kashmiri chai packets.
 He said that this tea is similar to green tea, but if you use any other regular green tea, then it wouldn’t give you the same authentic taste.
 He said we also call this ‘Noon Chai’ or ‘Nun Chai’.

 Trial And Error:

-When we asked him about the recipe, then he roughly told us how it is prepared.
+When we asked him about the recipe, he roughly told us how it is prepared.
 He also said that we should certainly try this at home.
-It takes time, but it’s worth all the efforts.
+It takes time, but it’s worth all the effort.
 So we bought a packet of this Kashmiri tea.
-We tried it according to the seller’s instructions, but something did not come out right.

 The Internet search for rescue, but …